salazl/StockSentiment/README.md

 [3]: https://github.com/cjhutto/vaderSentiment "Title"

 ### Using StockSentiment
-In its current form, the program retrieves Tweets, and is intended to run by specifying a search version (general or username).
+In its current form, the program retrieves Tweets, and is intended to run by specifying a search version (unpaired general, unpaired username, paired general, and paired username).
 The program will ask the user for this input upon initialization and then ask for further required inputs.

-Note that currently, the program is designed to search for tweets mentioning a company (keyword) + the ticker for that *same company*.
-Soon I will update to add an additional search method in which keyword and ticker are unrelated (i.e., “overvalued” and “QQQ” as the two search parameters).
+Unpaired search: the company name and ticker should be the same.
+This means if your company input is "Tesla", your ticker input should be "TSLA".
+That same ticker input will also be used for scraping prices.

+Paired search: the company name and ticker should be different.
+This search format allows for more general inquiries.
+For example, if the keyword is "overvalued" and the ticker is "QQQ".
+As in the unpiared search, this same ticker will be used for scraping prices.